 A research team from Rensselaer is working on developing AI tools to identify high risk COVID-19 patients.

-The death toll for COVID-19 has now exceeded over 150,000, and it’s still spreading.
-The need for better screening and treatment options for patients with existing conditions such as diabetes or lung disease that make them high-risk is critical.
+The U.S. death toll for COVID-19 has exceeded 200,000 and continues to grow.
+Doctors need better screening and treatment options for patients with preexisting conditions like diabetes and lung disease.

 See also: Tech Giants Back National Research Cloud

 “Screening out the high-risk patients who may need intensive care later, and monitoring them more closely to provide early intervention, may help save their lives,” says Pingkun Yan.
 The assistant professor of biomedical engineering and member of the Center for Biotechnology and Interdisciplinary Studies (CBIS) at Rensselaer leads a research team determined to find a solution.

 “My group has been focusing on using artificial intelligence and deep learning to analyze medical imaging data with an emphasis on translating the technology from benchside to bedside.
 This focus built a solid foundation for us.
 When the crisis emerged, we worked with our clinical collaborator at Massachusetts General Hospital, to quickly identify clinical needs and start working on a solution.”

 While current AI tools can determine the severity of lung infections that result from COVID-19, the tools cannot assess underlying conditions.
 Yan’s team will create a framework of algorithms that can integrate patient information to guide physician assessments.
 Data will include: